Special equipment: a pizza stone

 Drain the banana peppers.
 Chop them roughly and set aside.

 The dough should be shaped into a 12- to 14-inch round.
-Place the round on a cutting board or pizza peel dusted with flour.
+Place the round on a flour-dusted pizza peel or cutting board.
 Ladle some of the tomato sauce onto the dough and float the bottom of the ladle over the dough until the sauce reaches roughly 1/2 inch away from the edge.
-Do not go over the edge, otherwise the sauce will make it sticky between the peel and the dough, which will make it very difficult to slide off.
+Do not go over the edge: the sauce will make it difficult for the dough to slide off the peel.
 Reserve the remaining sauce for another use.

 Lightly sprinkle the cheese blend over the sauce, being certain to cross the sauce-dough line; this is called anchoring the cheese.
 You will still want to see some of the sauce through the cheese.
 Avoid putting too much on; it should be like a screen of cheese.

-Crumble some uncooked Italian sausage and sprinkle it onto the pizza evenly.
+Crumble some uncooked Italian sausage and sprinkle it evenly onto the pizza.
 Then sprinkle on some banana peppers.

-When building your Red Wagon Pizza, always think of the architecture of your pizza and how it will be cut and eaten, this will help you avoid having slices with no ingredients on them.
+When building your Red Wagon Pizza, always think of the architecture of the pizza and how it will be cut and eaten.
+This will help you avoid having slices with no ingredients on them.

 Slide the pizza onto the pizza stone.
 If it is not sliding, lift the edge and gently blow on the flour to get the dough to float then slide it onto the pizza stone.
 Bake, checking the pizza occasionally, until the cheese is golden brown and the crust is cooked through, about 8 minutes.
 Remove the pizza from the oven and place it onto a cooling rack to cool for 1 to 2 minutes.
 Slide it onto a cutting board, cut and enjoy!

-Weigh the flour and water for the crust.
-Do not work by volume.
-The window test is the best way to tell if you've sufficiently mixed your dough.
+Weigh the flour and water for the crust; do not work by volume.
+The window test is the best way to tell if you've mixed your dough sufficiently.
 Cut off a piece of dough about the size of a golf ball.
 Hold it between your thumb and first two fingers.
 Gently spread your thumb and fingers apart.
 Stretch the dough until you obtain a thin, translucent 'windowpane.'
 If you can stretch the dough without it breaking, then the gluten is well developed and your dough is ready to rise.
 Put the ball back into the larger batch and allow it to rise.
 However, if the dough tears before you've fully extended your fingers, the gluten isn't quite ready yet.
-Continue to mix the dough in 1-minute increments and repeat the window test.
+Continue to mix the dough in 1-minute increments, and repeat the window test.